keypom/keypom-js/packages/one-click-connect/README copy.md

 ## setupOneClickConnect Parameters

 -   `networkId`: Either `testnet` or `mainnet`.
--   `contractId`*: Specifies the contract that the limited access key
+-   `contractId`: Specifies the contract that the limited access key
+-   `methods` (*Optional*): This controls what methods any limited access keys added will be able to call.
+Defaults to all methods
+-   `allowance` (*Optional*): Outlines the allowance for any limited access keys added.
+This defaults to 1 NEAR.

 ## How do I trigger OneClick Connect?